Andy Adler is the sports director and lead sports anchor for PIX11 News and host of ‘One On One with Andy Adler’ on Sunday night’s.

 During her tenure with Fox, Andy covered the New York Giant’s play-off run and victory of SuperBowl 42, serving as the field reporter from location.

-While in New York, Adler also covered the Yankees’ 2009 World Series Championship, “Getting champagne thrown over my head in the Yankee’s locker-room by Mariano Rivera will always be one of my favorite moment”; the MLB All-Star Game; and hosted the New York City Triathlon.
+While in New York, Adler also covered the Yankees’ 2009 World Series Championship, “Getting champagne thrown over my head in the Yankee’s locker-room by Mariano Rivera will always be one of my favorite moment”; the MLB All-Star Game; hosted the New York City Triathlon and made appearances on Fox Business News.

 Andy began her on-air broadcasting career at the age of 20 when she became a reporter for KSBW, the NBC affiliate located in the Monterey/Salinas market…making appearances on the NBC affiliate in San Francisco.